hdShang/arxiv-daily/docs/cs-LG/2025-05-17/papers/250512161v1-walrus-wavelets-for-long-range-representation-using-ssms.md

 ---
 layout: default
-title: WaLRUS: Wavelets for Long-range Representation Using SSMs
+title: "WaLRUS: Wavelets for Long-range Representation Using SSMs"
 ---

 # WaLRUS: Wavelets for Long-range Representation Using SSMs